Recently updated on April 21st, 2026 at 12:16 pm

 Prepare Your Documents for Record Restriction (Expungement) in Georgia

-This website helps you prepare the forms required to request record restriction (commonly called expungement) in Georgia.
+This website helps you prepare the documents needed to request record restriction (commonly called expungement) in Georgia.

 An overview of cases at is here